sloria/TextBlob/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

 `TextBlob` is a Python (2 and 3) library for processing textual data.
-It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, and more.
+It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, translation, and more.

 .. code-block:: python